Next Star Party

 Where: Palmer Park, 3650 Maizeland Road, Colorado Springs, CO 80909

-And of course, as always, check back here the night of the star party to find out if it’s still on depending on the weather.
+But of course you know how Colorado is, so don’t forget to check back here the night of the star party to find out if it’s still on depending on the weather.

 A new Science-centric monthly event for the grown-up set is coming to Bristol Brewery at Ivywild School.
 SUPER SCIENCE MASHUP is an event styled as a late-night show that tackles both good and bad science in popular culture with demonstrations, presentations, audience participation, expert panels, comedy, music, trivia, telescope viewings, and a cash bar.